 Similarly, in NJCM v The Netherlands, the Hague District Court held that the Dutch Government’s automated system for detecting benefits fraud, known as ‘SyRI’, was incompatible with the right to private life under Article 8 of the European Convention on Human Rights.
 The Court found that SyRI seriously interfered with people’s privacy; it could process a very large amount of personal data, and it produced ‘risk reports’ which were available to public bodies, police and prosecutors.
 SyRI’s safeguards were also held to be inadequate.
 The government refused to disclose any specific information about how SyRI worked and the relevant legal framework did not ensure that SyRI’s data processing was limited by principles of necessity and proportionality.

-An important factor in the court’s decision was the risk of discrimination.
+An important factor in the Court’s decision was the risk of discrimination.
 The claimants, supported by the UN Special Rapporteur on extreme poverty and human rights, argued that there was a risk that SyRI was biased against people with particular characteristics, such as migrants or people of a particular socioeconomic status.
 The government’s secrecy around SyRI prevented the Court from reaching any conclusions on the nature and extent of this risk.
 The Court placed the burden of this uncertainty on the government, rather than the claimants.
 As the Court was unable to determine whether the government had ‘sufficiently neutralised’ the risk of discrimination, it took that risk into account in finding that SyRI violated the right to private life.
 In other words, once the claimants had raised a credible allegation of algorithmic discrimination, it was for the government to demonstrate that it had eliminated or mitigated any such risk.

 Conclusion